 The data on decay loss (%) were recorded at an interval of 15 days during storage period of 90 days and expressed as cumulative percentage (Table 1).
 The decay loss of tubers increased with storage period, i.e., more decay was noticed at the end of storage study as compared to start and mid of the experiment.
 The decay loss might be due to susceptibility of potato tubers to different disease causing organisms and the pests attack during storage, which got enough time to multiply with increasing storage period.
 The decay loss in tubers of all tested cultivars increased with increasing nitrogen doses.
 The maximum decay loss was observed with the nitrogen dose of 240 kg ha-1 (15.93%), followed by 160 kg ha-1 (14.19%) and the minimum under control (11.39%) at the end of experiment.
 This might be due to tuber harvested from the treatment having higher nitrogen level causing susceptibility to shrivelling and moisture loss resulting in more rotting.
-Similar results were reported by [15].
+Similar results were reported by Reiter et al. [15].
 Among the cultivars, significant difference was noticed for decay loss throughout the storage study.
 The cv.
 Kufri Pukhraj showed the minimum decay loss (12.56%) in comparison to Kufri Gaurav (13.58%) and AICRP-P-39 (14.27%) on 90th day of storage under ambient conditions.
 This difference can be attributed to genetic variation among the cultivars.
-Similar variation was also noticed in the experiments conducted by [5] and [7].
+Similar variation was also noticed in the experiments conducted by Malik et al. [5], Brar and Rana [7].
 The interaction of different nitrogen doses and cultivars for all the treatments differed significantly.
+The variety Kufri Pukhraj under control treatment (0.00 and 10.44%) showed minimum decay loss, whereas, the maximum decay loss was observed in the variety AICRP-P-39 supplied with the nitrogen dose of 240 kg ha-1 (3.02 and 16.38%) at 45th and 90th day of storage study, respectively.
+The treatment combinations $N_0V_1$ and $N_1V_1$ were statistically at par with each other at the end of storage period.